pfmooney/puppet-mit_krb5/README.md

 # Overview

-This Puppet module was originaly created by Patrick Mooney (https://github.com/pfmooney/puppet-mit_krb5).
-The module was forked by CC-IN2P3 because P. Mooney couldn't provide active support anylonger.
-Patches from HristoMohamed (https://github.com/pfmooney/puppet-mit_krb5/pull/3) were integrated in the new release.

 This Puppet module is designed to facilitate the installation and configuration of [MIT Kerberos](http://web.mit.edu/kerberos/).
 The primary scope includes installing the user utilities (kinit, etc) on the system and populating krb5.conf with the appropriate sections.

 Other tasks such as setting up KDC services are **not covered**.